Simulating Diffusion Bridges with Score Matching: Diffusion bridges

 with drift function $f^{\star}(t,x_t) = - b(T-t,x_t) + \Sigma(t,x_t)s^{\star}(t,x_t) + \nabla\cdot\Sigma(t,x_t)$.
 Using the form of $b(t,z_t)$ and the relation $s(t,x_t) = s^{\star}(t,x_t) - \nabla \log h(t,x_t)$, we can rewrite $f^{\star}$ as

-therefore \eqref{eqn:double_reversal} recovers the Doob's $h$-transform in \eqref{eqn:doob_SDE}.
+and recover the Doob's $h$-transform in \eqref{eqn:doob_SDE}.
 Although this is to be expected as the reversal of the time-reversed process should recover the original process, it forms the basis of our approximation of \eqref{eqn:doob_SDE}.

-After obtaining an approximation of $s(t,x_t)$, another iteration of our proposed methodology can be used to learn a function approximation of $s^{\star}(t,x_t)$.
-For brevity, this is detailed in Appendix \ref{sec:learn_doob_htransform}.
+After obtaining an approximation of $s(t,x_t)$, another iteration of our methodology can be used to obtain a function approximation of $s^{\star}(t,x_t)$.
+For brevity, this is detailed in Section \ref{sec:doob_transform} of the Supplementary Material.
 Plugging in both approximations in \eqref{eqn:recover_htransform} then gives an approximation of $X^{\star}$, which could be of interest in algorithms where one requires a forward time representation of the proposal bridge process \citep{lin2010generating,del2015sequential}.
+However, this comes at the cost of learning two approximations and some accumulation of errors.
+Recent work by \citet{baker2024score} have extended our approach to directly approximate $\nabla\log h(t,x_t)$, which is not necessarily the score of a probability density.